NCCOpenSource/GoVote/CONTRIBUTING.md

 - 	Moving source files from one directory or package to another

 ## How to report a bug
 If you find a security vulnerability, do NOT open an issue.
-Please email <ToBeConfirmed@newcastle.gov.uk> instead.
+Please email <Opensourceprojects@newcastle.gov.uk> instead.

  In order to determine whether you are dealing with a security issue, ask yourself these two questions:

 - 	Can I access something that's not mine, or something I shouldn't have access to?
 - 	Can I disable something for other people?

 If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
-Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at <ToBeConfirmed@newcastle.gov.uk>
+Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at <Opensourceprojects@newcastle.gov.uk>

 **Bug report.**